briancappello/sqlalchemy-unchained/README.md

         return sa.Column(sa.DateTime, server_default=sa_func.now())
 ```

 For examples sake, let's say you wanted every model to have a required name column, but no automatic timestamping behavior.
-First we need to implement a `ColumnMetaOption`:
+First we need to implement a [ColumnMetaOption](https://sqlalchemy-unchained.readthedocs.io/en/latest/api.html#columnmetaoption):

 ```python
 # your_package/base_model.py